sourcegraph/about/docs/security.md

 - Regular internal audits of our code and systems.
 - Annual 3rd party penetration tests.
 - Code coverage tools to ensure unit test coverage.

+### Software Bill of Materials (SBOM) and OSS usage

+Sourcegraph is an OSS product licensed under Apache 2.0.
+We also make great use of open source components and ship them as part of our application.
+Full lists of tools and licenses can be found [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/third-party-licenses)